April 21, 2026

 Learn more about how to get started freelance writing with my e-book 100+ Tips for Beginner Freelance Writers.

-When I write a 500 word freelance article with one interview source for an editorial brand, I aim to earn at least $0.75 a word when I’m thinking about how much to charge for 500-word article, and it depends on the topic.
+When I write a 500 word freelance article with one interview source for an editorial brand, I aim to earn at least $0.50 a word when I’m thinking about how much to charge for 500-word article, and it depends on the topic, and if it’s for a website or print publication.

-That averages to at least $375 for an article.
-For content marketing clients, I’m in the $1/word range for freelance writing assignments.
+That averages to at least $250 for a 500-word article.
+For content marketing clients, I’m in the $0.75 a word to $1 a word range for freelance writing assignments.

-Hopefully, completing that 500-word freelance article takes me two hours to three hours or less, depending on how familiar I am with the topic, so my hourly freelance rate seems like it is pretty good.
+Hopefully, completing that 500-word freelance article takes me two hours or less, depending on how familiar I am with the topic, so my freelance hourly rate seems like it is pretty good.
+The faster I can complete an article that’s written well helps me stay in the $100 an hour or more freelance rate which is always my goal.

-(For some clients, I don’t have to do much freelance research and I’m familiar with the topic, so my hourly rate is closer to $600 an hour for a freelance article.
+(For some clients, I don’t have to do much freelance research and I’m familiar with the topic, so my hourly rate could be closer to $600 an hour for a freelance article.
 Yes, you read that right!)

-• Remember, that’s my gross rate for a freelance assignment.
-When I estimate that at least 25 percent needs to be put away for taxes, that article rate can drop down below $300 for an assignment.
+Remember, that’s the gross rate for a freelance assignment.
+When I estimate that at least 25 percent needs to be put away for taxes, that article rate can drop down below $200 for a 500-word article assignment.

 If you’re just starting out as a freelance writer and using this time to build up experience and get clips so you can raise your rates later, you might need to settle for a lower rate and be flexible as you consider how much to charge for 500 word article in the beginning.

-1. You’re not factoring in the time you already spent researching an idea before it was approved in. your quote of how much to charge for 500 word article.
-(I’ll tell you how long I think freelancers should spend researching an article idea in this blog post.)
+1. You’re not factoring in the time you already spent researching an idea before it was approved in your quote of how much to charge for 500 word article.
+I’ll walk you through how long I think freelancers should spend researching an article idea in this blog post.

 If you’re sending a strong article pitch, you’re probably spending at least 30 minutes researching and reading about the topic and considering sources.
 Estimate another 10 minutes or so trying to make sure the article wasn’t written by that publication already.

 Tack that on to the article writing time I stated above and you might be at three to four hours of work already.
-That’s why it’s important to quote a fair price before you let the client know how much you’ll charge for a 500-word article.
+That’s why it’s important to quote a price that reflects the time a freelancer puts in before you let the client know how much you’ll charge for a 500-word article.

 2. You’re not factoring in back-and-forth time for edits of that 500-word article.